 5: Lower Taxes

 Up to 3 years, the taxation on debt funds and RD is similar.
-However, after 3 years from investment, the tax on debt funds is significantly lower than the tax on RD.
-After 3 years from investment, the tax on debt funds is 10% without indexation plus 3?ss.
-At the same time, RD keep attracting the same rate as before 3 years from investment – which depends on your income tax bracket.
+However, after 3 years of investment, the tax on debt funds is significantly lower than the tax on RD.
+After 3 years from investment, the tax on debt funds is 10% without indexation plus 3?.
+At the same time, RD keeps attracting the same rate as before 3 years from the investment – which depends on your income tax bracket.

 6: Section 80C Deduction

-Another important feature of investing in SIP in debt funds are that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested in is an ELSS (Equity Linked Saving Scheme) fund.
-Although there is a lock in period of 3 years in this case.
-Whereas recurring deposit amount or the interest earned from it are not exempted from tax.
-This is another advantage of investing in SIP in debt funds over bank recurring deposit.
+Another important feature of investing in SIP in debt funds is that capital gains from the investment can be exempted from tax if the debt fund in which the money is invested is an ELSS (Equity Linked Saving Scheme) fund.
+Although there is a lock-in period of 3 years in this case.
+Whereas recurring deposit amounts or the interest earned from them are not exempted from tax.
+This is another advantage of investing in SIP in debt funds over bank recurring deposits.

 Understanding Debt Funds in Greater Detail